Sharley2729/AnimalCardProject/README.md

-# Animal Trading Card Project
+# Animal Trading Card Project - Udacity [Front End Web Development Nano Degree]
 ![Screenshot (17)](https://github.com/Sharley2729/AnimalTradingCardProject/assets/133542216/09ba382f-50ec-4176-97d4-185a819de3be)

 Reviewer Feedback:

 "Dear Student,

 This work shows lots of effort and time has been put into this work to achieve this submission.
 You successfully created a card showing some fun facts about your favorite animal.
 I learned a lot in the process.
 I must commend the effort and acknowledge the fact that you have a mastery of the course content at your palm.
 Please keep up the spirit and remain brilliant."